julienXX/terminal-notifier/README.markdown

 The message body of the notification.

-Note that if this option is omitted and data is piped to the application, that data will be used instead.
+If you pipe data into terminal-notifier, you can omit this option, and the piped data will become the message body instead.

 -------------------------------------------------------------------------------